tthtlc/quest4science/_posts/2025-10-19-science-why-cats-eyes-glow-in.md

 <!-- Image Description: A close-up photo of a cat's eyes glowing brightly in the dark as a green laser pointer beam is directed towards them, showing the reflective tapetum lucidum effect clearly. -->

-# Why Do Cats’ Eyes Glow in the Dark?
-Explained with a Laser Pointer

-### Discover the science behind that eerie glow and how a laser pointer reveals your cat’s secret night vision superpower.
+## Discover the science behind that eerie glow and how a laser pointer reveals your cat’s secret night vision superpower.

 *By Peter Teoh, Science Writer*